tristan-sebens/metl/readme.md

 Looking at the data returned by our `tuff1_extract_fn`, we see that it contains the fields `timestamp`, `press`, and `temp`, which refer to the timestamp, pressure, and temperature fields respectively.
 However, `metl` doesn't know anything about the structure of the data we've collected.
 We need to define a `FieldMap` object to define which fields are present in the dataset.

 A `FieldMap` object is primarily composed of a list of `Field` objects.
-Each `Field` object represents a single field in a data.frame.
+Each `Field` object represents a single field in a `data.frame`.
 The `Field` object describes a number of attributes about the field, but for now we'll focus on just two: the name of the field, and the units it's in, if any.

 We'll say that we know that the Tuff1 tags record temperature in degrees Fahrenheit, and pressure in bars.